POPE FRANCIS 2025 +

 The Disciplines of Fasting and Abstaining

 Fasting from food means that one full meal and two small meals may be eaten on prescribed days (no snacking).
-These days are Ash Wednesday and Good Friday.
-Those between the age of 18 and 60 are required to observe.
+On Ash Wednesday, Good Friday, and all Fridays of Lent: Everyone of age 14 and up must abstain from consuming meat.
+On Ash Wednesday and Good Friday: Everyone of age 18 to 59 must fast, unless exempt due to usually a medical reason.

 Exemptions to the above are those who are very young, the aged, the seriously ill, pregnant women.
 Please, do not observe these disciplines if it causes you to be sick or prevents you from fulfilling your daily duties.
 Lent begins Ash Wednesday and ends Holy Thursday.
 Sundays are not part of Lent.
 You may relax your penance this day and resume on Monday.